-Hundreds of Russian troops stranded and starving in ‘death zone’ on Dnipro river
+Hundreds of Russian troops stranded and starving in ‘death zone’ on Dnipro River

 The river, surrounded by low-lying marshy islands, is split between Russian control on the left bank and Ukrainian control on the right.

-At least 5,100 Russians have died in the area since January this year, some of starvation, according to Ukrainian intelligence.
+At least 5,100 Russians have died in the area since January this year, some from starvation, according to Ukrainian intelligence.

 Footage shared by the 40th Coastal Defense Brigade of the Ukrainian Marine Corps shows several makeshift Russian boats approaching the coastal swamp, only to be blown apart by Ukrainian suicide drones.